-VM: QEMU: Installing Ubuntu into a Headless Server
+VM: QEMU: Installing Kali Linux into a Headless Server

-In this guide we install Ubuntu into a headless server inside QEMU
+In this guide we install Kali into a VM inside QEMU (Quick Emulator)!

 QEMU or 'Quick Emulator' knocks it out of the park in comparison to crippled VM options such as VirtualBox.
 Grant you to use QEMU you will need to get to the Linux operating system to start.